There are five main requirements in the PhD program in history:

 Students are required to have an annual dissertation committee meeting, during which they meet all together with their full committee, every fall.
 At those meetings the student must present a progress report detailing their research and writing progress for the last year and outlining plans for the coming year.
 The student and all committee members must sign off on a 'PhD Supervisory Committtee Progress Report' and submit it to the Graduate Office.

 Throughout your program, you will be guided primarily by your principal supervisor.
 Your supervisor is responsible for receiving and commenting on drafts of your thesis chapters in a timely manner.

 The two other members of your dissertation committee will also assist you.
 They may be qualified to provide you with expertise that supplements that of your supervisor.
-They should obtain annual progress reports from you, offer counsel and otherwise assist you in developing your thesis.
+They must obtain annual progress reports from you, offer counsel and otherwise assist you in developing your thesis.

 Choosing a thesis is of fundamental importance in your professional career.
 To help you make wise decisions at this early stage in your work, we require you to submit a dissertation proposal.

 Your proposal should be four (4) to six (6) pages